schiroky/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force
 ```

-The Compliance Utility is code-signed with a Microsoft certificate.
+The Compliance Utility is code-signed with a certificate.

 #### 🔵Trust  PowerShell Gallery repository <a name="trust-powershellgallery-repository"></a>